daudix/daudix.one/content/about/index.md

 Take design; it's more than just something I like, it's my hobby and I'm learning more about it every day, although lately I've been a bit burned out.

-And, as you can see, I do some web development!
-I like working with CSS and HTML, but that's about it, JS is a bit of a mystery for me :D
+Ss you can see, I also do some web development!
+I like working with CSS and HTML, but that's about it; JS is a bit of a mystery for me :D

-And, quoting [Jeffrey](https://hyperreal.coffee/about/): "I’m <button id="shy" onclick="fluttershyAnim()">shy</button> and might come across as reserved and standoffish at first, but I open up when I get more comfortable with people."
+And lastly, to quote [Jeffrey](https://hyperreal.coffee/about/): "I’m <button id="shy" onclick="fluttershyAnim()">shy</button> and might come across as reserved and standoffish at first, but I open up when I get more comfortable with people."

 ## Works